 The only organization dedicated solely to helping state boards advance equity and excellence in public education.

-2019 agenda forthcoming, see the 2018 agenda here.
-State board of education members who attend NASBE’s New Member Institute will:
+New state board of education members who attend the New Member Institute will:

-• Build the skills needed to do the job: parliamentary procedure, communicating in the era of social media, working with the state legislature and other key stakeholders, working with the news media, working with fellow board members.
+• Build the skills needed to do the job: parliamentary procedure, working with the state legislature and other key stakeholders, and working with fellow board members.

 • Discuss common policy concerns and issues, and discover real-world examples of how state boards of education are successfully addressing them.